Outstanding interview experience: exceptionally organized, highly professional staff, strong communication, and very low stress.

 During the "Cross-examination" there were two interviewers, one knows your personal history, one doesn't.
 I thought it was a good way to get an unbiased tilt.

-Applicants commonly expressed negative impressions about the cold weather and hilly terrain, as well as a desire for more interaction with faculty beyond the interviewers.
-Some also mentioned concerns about the quality of written work, suggesting a need for more attention to detail and proofreading.
+Applicants commonly expressed dissatisfaction with the cold weather and hilly terrain, as well as a desire for more interactions with faculty beyond the interviewers.
+Suggestions included providing opportunities for greater faculty engagement and ensuring that essays are reviewed for spelling and grammar errors.

 Speed limits travelling to Morgantown are slow until you hit WV.